Jazz Piano Standards You Should Learn

 If you’ve struggled to learn or memorize tunes that’s because you’re not using enough of method #3.

-For now on, when you learn a new piece of music you need to analyze your tunes first.
+For now on, when you learn a new piece of jazz music you need to analyze your song first.

 Figure out what the important patterns are.